 - Develop a theory of the case that fits the pattern of evidence

-- Identify remedies that are supported by the law in your jurisdiction and address your client’s needs and life goals
+- Identify remedies that are supported by the law and the client’s needs and life goals

-- Prepare your client to give testimony to support the theory of the case and the requested remedies
+- Prepare the client to give testimony to support the theory of the case and the requested remedies

-- Prepare your client to feel more comfortable and confident with the courtroom experience
+- Prepare the client to feel more comfortable and confident with the courtroom experience

-- Negotiate with your clients’ abusers or their representative’s prior to hearings in order to maximize chances for a successful outcome for their clients.
+- Negotiate with the clients’ abusers or their representatives prior to hearings

 - Cross-examine the respondent to support your theory of the case

-- Make sure your client understands the outcome of the hearing and knows what to do going forward.
+- Inform a client about the outcome of the hearing and what to do going forward

 Attorneys working for organizations providing legal services to domestic violence survivors and attorneys who serve or would like to provide pro bono assistance domestic violence survivors.